Pedniel/Rijndael256Verilog/README.md

 Simple 32 byte block size Rjindael implementation in verilog.

-Decryption and encryption for both ECB and CTRL mode.
+Decryption and encryption for both ECB and CTR mode.

 For CTR mode, use rijndael256_ctr.v as top-level file.
 For ECB mode, use rijndael256_top.v.